assaidy/e2ee_chatapp/roadmap.md

 - [x] **Email verification**
   After registration, send a token via email.
 User clicks to verify their account.
 Helps prevent fake accounts.

-- [ ] **Password reset (forgot/change password)**
-  Generate a one-time token for password resets.
-Logged-in users can change their password directly.

 - [ ] **Public key upload during registration**
   Clients generate a key pair locally.
 The public key is uploaded to the server so others can start encrypted chats.